 A form is available on our department website, from the kitchen lead or the school nurse for children with special dietary needs.
 This form must be signed by a licensed medical professional.
-This completed form must be delivered to the site kitchen lead.
+This completed form must be delivered to the site kitchen lead or school nurse.